 Everyone who has been executed since the death penalty was reinstated in 1976 participated in a crime in which at least one victim died.
 In most cases, the person executed directly killed the victim.
 In a small minority of cases, the person executed ordered or contracted with another person to carry out the murder.
 In another group of cases, the person executed participated in a felony during which a victim died at the hands of another participant in the felony.
 The defendant in such cases was typically found guilty of "felony murder" or under the "law of parties," and in some states can receive the death penalty, despite not having killed or directed the killing of the victim.
 The US Supreme Court has restricted the use of the death penalty in such cases.
 See Enmund v.
 Florida and Tison v.
 Arizona.

-We list below the cases that we are aware of where the defendant was found guilty of felony murder.
-We separately list the cases where the person executed contracted to have the victim killed, though these cases do not fit under the class of felony murder and are not meant to imply less culpability.
+We list below the cases that we are aware of in which the defendant was found guilty of felony murder.
+We separately list the cases in which the person executed contracted to have the victim killed, though these cases do not fit under the class of felony murder and are not meant to imply less culpability.
 We welcome any additions or corrections to these lists.